TanzilRayhan/TanzilRayhan/README.md

 # 💫 Hello World !!!
 ## Tanzil here👋

-I'm a proficient web developer having experience in both front-end and back-end technologies.
-I bring a comprehensive skill set to the table, providing seamless and visually appealing web solutions.
-I am eager to contribute my skills to innovative endeavors and to continually refine my abilities in the dynamic industry of web development.
+I work at CoreTales as a web developer with experience in frontend and backend technologies.
+My diverse skill set allows me to create visually appealing and uniform web solutions.
+I'm excited to apply my abilities to innovative projects and to keep improving in this dynamic web development industry.
 <br>

 ## 📊 GitHub Stats